truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 In the example shown above, TrueNAS is accessible at `10.238.15.194`.

 Some TrueNAS systems are set up without a monitor, making it challenging to determine which IP address has been assigned.
-On networks that support Multicast DNS (mDNS), the hostname and domain can be entered into the address bar of a browser.
+On networks that support Multicast DNS (mDNS), the hostname and domain can be entered into the address bar of a browser. (`truenas.local` by default).
-By default, this value is `truenas.local`.

 Web Interface Configuration Options
 {{< tabs "Web Interface Access Options" >}}